 - Volunteer Grants: When employees volunteer a certain number of hours with a nonprofit, your company rewards their dedication by donating to that organization.

-- Volunteer Time Off (VTO): Employees receive additional paid time off (PTO) specifically for volunteering.
+- Volunteer Time Off (VTO): Employees receive additional paid time off (PTO) specifically for volunteering—and 65% of businesses already provide this benefit!

 An example to learn from: Vibe Credit Union’s vision is “Elevating Community.
 Creating Opportunity.”
-The financial institution partners with local charities to arrange volunteer events for its team members, leading to over 6,500 volunteer hours in 2023.
+The financial institution partners with local charities to arrange volunteer events for its team members, leading to employees logging more than 6,500 total volunteer hours in 2023.
 Thanks to its corporate volunteering software, Vibe’s employees can easily find new volunteer opportunities, log their hours, and upload photos to share their experiences.

 5. Promote employee work-life balance.